farinspace/members-fork/readme.md

+# Members-fork

+This is a forked version of the "Members" plugin by [Justin Tadlock](http://justintadlock.com) which is now [maintained by MemberPress](https://memberpress.com/blog/members-role-editor-plugin-is-joining-the-caseproof-family/).

+This version has a few fixes and updates to maintain its usability and is provided AS-IS.

+Unless you have a specific reason for using this fork, you should probably use the [Members By MemberPress](https://wordpress.org/plugins/members/) version.

 # Members

 Members is a plugin that extends your control over your blog.
 It's a user, role, and capability management plugin that was created to make WordPress a more powerful CMS.